Trececerotres: Singles

-"a form of self-exploration of the relationships we have with our past and future selves, with the intention of trying to love and understand ourselves in all our variations, no matter how many times those manifest as constant, antagonistic...and almost monstrous voices trying to destroy one's sense of self.
-Many of these internal battles and emotions are almost impossible to explain so I hope to connect with others who are experiencing similar emotions."
+The first single from the EP, "Tenía Razón", was co-produced by Sega Bodega and released on July 12, 2022.
+Lalita has described it as an exploration of the relationship between one's past and future selves, focusing on self-acceptance amid internal conflict.
+She has characterized the song as an attempt to articulate internal emotional struggles that are difficult to express verbally, with the intention of resonating with listeners experiencing similar feelings.
+Mexican magazine Marvin interpreted the song as addressing themes of self-trust and personal conviction in the face of external doubt.

-The second single of the album was "No Para", released on August 24, 2022.
-A review described the song's lyrics as conveying themes of self-discovery, hope, and encouragement.
-It reminds us of the "importance of selfless love, the pursuit of our dreams and the power of resilience in the face of adversity."
+No Para was released as the second single on August 24, 2022.
+It appears as the fourth track on the EP and combines expressive vocals with electronic instrumentation using a Buchla synthesizer.

 Music videos

 A music video was released for each track on the EP:

-The video for "Trececerotres", released on February 2, 2023 and directed by Lalita, depicts the artist seated and responding subtly to the song's dark ambient soundscape.
+The video for "Trececerotres", released on February 2, 2023, and directed by Lalita, depicts the artist seated and responding subtly to the song's dark ambient soundscape.
 In her own words:

 "I've learned to develop my own paths, like offerings to a deity.
 I need to feed it and tame it.
 It's not horror and it's not evil, it's not about that.
 It's just what happens.
 So I make my own rituals.
 It's better when I create things and when I'm proud.
 It's better when you're watching me."

 Also the video for "Tenía Razón", released on the same date as the single, was directed by Lalita.
 The choreography by her and Isabel Legate involves her mother Pilar Secada.
 According to Lalita, it symbolizes her inner thoughts and draws inspiration from recurring dreams.
 "In psychoanalysis, dreams are the key to your subconscious"; "it's mainly about mental health and inner battles, dealing with trauma" she said.

 "Atrás", directed by Nate Boyce and Paul Gondry (son of Michel Gondry) with additional cinematography by Sofia Sinibaldi and 3D modeling by Hilsth, was released on October 10, 2022.
 The video presents the song's themes of betrayal through "a fantastical and frightening world".

 "No Para", directed by Bradley & Pablo with "Lalita dressed in her own hand-sewn garments, re-enacting a ritual she performed months prior in the same area" was filmed at a volcanic site near Arequipa, Peru, approximately 16,000 feet above sea level.
 Lalita has described the location as significant to her grandmother's worldview.

 The video for the last song "Pisoteo", released on the same date as the EP, was directed by Lalita and choreographed by Lourdes Leon, showing her dancing in an abandoned, empty building.
 It opens with the voice of Lalita's grandmother urging her to put her soul into everything she does, followed by Lalita's expressive dance alone in an empty room that channels this message, turning grief into a powerful act of artistic expression.